 et al. Radiation pneumonitis.
 Clin Chest Med.
 2017 Jun;38(2):201–8.

 2. Pulmonary Radiation Fibrosis

 Radiation fibrosis may occur with or without antecedent radiation pneumonitis.
 Cor pulmonale and chronic respiratory failure are rare.
 Radiographic findings include obliteration of normal lung markings, dense interstitial and pleural fibrosis, reduced lung volumes, tenting of the diaphragm, and sharp delineation of the irradiated area(eFigure 9–28).
 No specific therapy is proven effective, and corticosteroids have no value.
 Pulmonary fibrosis may develop after an intervening period (6–12 months) of well-being in patients who experience radiation pneumonitis.
-Pulmonary radiation fibrosis occurs in most patients who receive a full course of radiation therapy for ...
+Pulmonary radiation fibrosis occurs in most patients who receive a full course of radiation ...